-For unpseudoknotted structures, the dot-parens representation of the secondary structure has the same information as the drawing above, the corresponding polymer graph (not shown), and the secondary structure matrix S. The dot-parens representation is a convenient way to represent the structure in a computer program because it is a simple string, and you will use it in your script.
+For unpseudoknotted structures, the dot-parens representation of the secondary structure has the same information as the drawing above, the corresponding polymer graph (not shown), and the secondary structure matrix S.

-In doing the design calculations, you will make use of Utilities commands in the NUPACK Python module (but not the Design commands).
+In doing the design calculations, you will make use of Utilities commands in the NUPACK Python module (but not the des command or other Design commands).
+The Utilities command, Structure, is convenient for converting between dot-parens and structure matrix representations of the stick figure.
 The NUPACK User Guide provides a useful online reference describing the NUPACK python module.
 Additionally, you will need to use other Python-based software, such as NumPy.
-You can use a computing resource on the NUPACK server cluster that we have set up for you that already has NUPACK 4.0 installed, along with Python wrappers to aid in its use, and other Python packages you will need.
+You can use a computing resource on the NUPACK server cluster that we have set up for you that already has the NUPACK 4.0 Python module installed along with other Python packages you will need.
 For instructions on how to launch and use a NUPACK server, see the Computing section of the Course Info page.

-Unless specifically instructed to use the NUPACK web application, you will write your own Python script that uses commands from the NUPACK Python module (again, with the obvious exception of the design commands).
+Unless specifically instructed to use the NUPACK web application, you will write your own Python script that uses Utilities commands from the NUPACK Python module (again, with the obvious exception of the des command and other Design commands).
 You are encouraged to work with your classmates, but your script must be your own.
 Please include both your script and output when submitting the assignment.